5argon/E7Unity/LegacyAnimator/README.md

 - In editor if you want to sync the Animator component use the context menu "Match Animation".
 - Define a name for each animation like "Trigger" in mechanim.
 On Start(), it will prepare animations of that name.
 This means if you want to modify the animation in edit mode you cannot do that as they are no longer linked to your asset.
 (Right click and choose a context menu "Match Animation" if you want to do so) This way you can use the same name across different Animations like using trigger.
 - Friendly API
+- Support for `OdinInspector` if you have it.
+- Support 2 layers of animation.
+But be warned that layer system and legacy animation as a whole is not being maintained by Unity anymore.
+For example, `.Play(___, PlayMode.StopSameLayer)` does not really stop anything, etc.

 ## Examples